 For admission to the M.Sc. in Psychology and Well-being, entrants will normally:

-- Have a relevant undergraduate degree in psychology with a H2.1 or equivalent
+• Have a relevant undergraduate degree in psychology (or equivalent - e.g. psychology conversion) with a minimum H2.1 or equivalent

 - The modules upon which their primary degree classification is calculated consisted of at least 50% psychology modules.